TheIconfactory/Tapestry/Documentation/API.md

 }
 ```

 Settings for variables can also be suggested.
 The `name` parameter should match the one in `ui-config.json`.
-The `title` should be kept fairly short because of the width limitations on mobile devices.
-If `site` is included, it will also be used when setting up the feed:
+The `title` should be kept fairly short because of the width limitations on mobile devices:

 ```json
 {